dagmarfraser/docker-fsl/README.md

 So far so good

-Now we want to see the Apptainer'd FSL GUI in the remote machine.. so on the Mac that should be easy
+Now we want to see the Apptainer'd FSL GUI in the remote machine.. so on the Mac that should be easy.
+Install XQuartz and use the -X option to pipe the X11 back to us.

 ```
 % ssh -X fraserds@bluebear.bham.ac.uk